Magpie shrike

 The magpie shrike (Urolestes melanoleucus), also known as the African long-tailed shrike, is a species of bird in the family Laniidae.
-It is monotypic within the genus Urolestes.
+It is the only species placed in the genus Urolestes.
 It is native to the grasslands of eastern and southeastern Africa, where its natural habitats are dry savannah, moist savannah, and subtropical or tropical dry shrubland.
 It has a very wide range and is common in places, and the International Union for Conservation of Nature has assessed its conservation status as being of "least concern".